DRAGONFLY HELICOPTER KIT STORE

 There is a dramatic difference between regular office/school rubber bands and the rubber that's made for flying models.
 I provide some extra in the kits, but it's good to have plenty handy.
 It lasts for years if stored in a dry place away from UV light.

-We do not sell large packages of rubber because FAI Model Supply does a great job of that.
-Buy bulk quantities from them (they sell by the pound).
+We do not sell large packages of rubber because FAI Model Supply already does a great job of that.
+Buy bulk quantities (more than 1 or 2 envelopes worth) from them.
 However, their minimum postage charge is $8.75, which makes small quantities from FAI very expensive.
 So we have stepped in the niche of supplying small amounts of rubber for significantly less than even just their minimum postage.
+From FAI, 1/4 pound of 1/8" rubber amounts to about 115 feet and costs $8.50 plus $8.95 postage.
+And they have larger quantities, too.

 U.S. customers: $6 USD includes postage